NOW AVAILABLE: Child Mortality and Social Deprivation (update 13 May 2021):

 We are also pleased to announce that this report includes an insightful a foreword by Professor Sir Michael Marmot, Director of UCL Institute of Health Equity, who published both the Marmot Review (on health inequalities in England) in 2010 and the follow-up report Health Equity in England: The Marmot Review 10 Years On in 2020, and is now known for the Build Back Fairer campaign.
 We are grateful for his input, and look forward to sharing his insights – together with the rest of the report – with organisations and professionals across child health and social care.

-More information on other webinars from NCMD can be found here.
+More information on other NCMD webinars and online events can be found here.

 *Source: Global Burden of Disease Study, 2019 – Lozano, Fullman, Mumford et al